What is Finch?

 • Over-Reliance on Standardized Testing—because school funding and graduation can depend on these scores, teachers often feel forced to prioritize templates, which fail to prepare students for complex, authentic writing tasks.

-Relevant Articles:
+Relevant Articles/Books:

 Professional Knowledge for the Teaching of Writing (2016): Outlines 10 key concepts, including the idea that writing is a tool for thinking and that "“everyone has the capacity to write".